DDMAL/Figure_Divinator/documentation/developers.rst

 * Modules:

-    * Remove passing tones from bass lines
+    * Remove passing tones from bass lines (well, figure out how to include this or bypass it...)

     * Build in rule-trumping (no more 'chosen at random')

     * Make sure rules.compare_rules isn't bogus

-    * Several TO-DO functions; search modules
+    * Several TO-DO functions; search modules to find them

-    * Make sure co-app

 * Testing: